 For me, getting back into sports helped me feel normal again.
 Even with my spinal cord injury, I never felt fragile or broken playing an adaptive sport that allows you to slam into your opponent.
 It just felt awesome to compete.

 Plus, I started building strength and endurance.
-Ultimately, this helped me better learn how to do my own wheelchair transfers as well as dressing.
+Ultimately, this helped me better learn how to do my own wheelchair transfers and dress.

 The benefits of participating in adaptive sports are many, but one major factor is potentially better health and wellbeing.
 I personally feel better mentally and physically.
 Continuing to play wheelchair rugby for over 32 years has contributed greatly to my quality of life.
 I have the strength and energy to stay active with my wife and 4 kids.